 There is another method of creating cross-country skis known as the reaction injection molding.

-- Then comes the gliding surface which is made of a preassembled sheet of fiberglass and polyethylene.
+- Then comes the ski gliding surface which is made of a preassembled sheet of fiberglass and polyethylene.

 - After eight minutes, it is hard enough to be taken out of the mold.

-- The skis are left aside for as long as 8 hours, after which these skis become super strong, and the three layers become a single-layered ski strong enough to hold the weight of the cross country skier.
+- The cross country skis are left aside for as long as 8 hours, after which these skis become super strong, and the three layers become a single-layered ski strong enough to hold the weight of the cross country skier.

 - The skis are then taken for the finish touches.
 Their edges are trimmed, and the gliding surface is properly sanded.
-A groove is also carved that provides the ski with more stability.
+A groove is also carved that provides the cross country ski with more stability.

 - The cross-country skis are then decorated.
 First, the background color is added in the form of a quick-dry way, and then the designs are manually added.